 Answer: Yes, it is proper to wear white suits in early fall.
 If you were of higher class you could afford the more comfortable summer suits in light colors.
 Even in summer most suits in the 1920s were still wool, which is what Robert Redford wore in the movie.
 He was wearing white as his symbol of class rather than weather driven.
 He was also a man who did not follow fashion rules, so even if it was inappropriate to wear white after Labor day, he would not have cared.

 What Robert Redford / Jay Gatsby wore:

 The vest is going to be the one item you may have to either do without or use a modern substitute.
 They just don’t make vests like Gatsby’s anymore.
-Believe me I have looked and looked and looked.
-Someday I will start my own clothing line and this vest will be the first item to be made.
+Believe me, I have looked and looked and looked.
+Someday I will start my own clothing line, and this vest will be the first item to be made.
 I digress.
-To recreate the Gatsby look you can wear a plain white vest from a formal wear store which will probably be made of satin.
-You can also go with a natural, tan, or brown casual vest made of wool or linen for a bit more of middle class period correct look.
+To recreate the Gatsby look, you can wear a plain white vest from a formal wear store which will probably be made of satin.
+You can also go with a natural, tan or brown casual vest made of wool or linen for a bit more of a middle class period correct look.
 Or you can just leave it out.
-While most twenties men wore three-piece suits the heat of the summer made it acceptable to go without a vest.
+While most twenties men wore three-piece suits, the heat of the summer made it acceptable to go without a vest.
 Here are a few good choices for men’s two piece white suits (Click on the picture for more info on the retailer’s site) or shop here for more choices.:

 Some modern style white vests:

 The rest of the outfit is pretty easy.
 You need a blue dress shirt with white french cuffs.
 I like the shirts sold by Paul Frederick.
 You will have to choose between having a blue collar or white cuffs, not available with both.
 Shop 1920s mens shirts.

 Next a gold wide silk tie (a paisley or check pattern is period correct): Shop ties.

 And white lace up Oxford shoes: Shop men’s shoes.